Fort Foster State Historic Site

 Welcome to Fort Foster State Historic Site

-During the Second Seminole War the purpose of Fort Foster was to defend the bridge crossing at the Hillsborough River and act as a resupply point for the soldiers in the field.
-The fort was garrisoned on and off from December, 1836 – April, 1838.
+During the Second Seminole War, the purpose of Fort Foster was to defend the bridge crossing at the Hillsborough River and act as a resupply point for the soldiers in the field.
+The fort was garrisoned on and off from December 1836 through April 1838.
 Although the fort was attacked on several occasions, the worst attack occurred in February 1836, when a small group of Seminoles attempted to set fire to the bridge.
-The attempt was thwarted by aggressive musket and cannon fire from the fifty or so U.S. Navy sailors and the 20 artillery men within the fort.
-Fort Foster State Historic Site is part of Hillsborough River State Park, though located on the East Side of US 301 from the park.
+The attempt was thwarted by aggressive musket and cannon fire from the 50 or so U.S. Navy sailors and the 20 artillery men within the fort.
+Fort Foster State Historic Site is part of Hillsborough River State Park, located on the east side of U.S. 301 from the park.

 The fort was designed for war and not built to modern safety standards.
 Rough terrain, uneven floors and blockhouse stairs can be hazardous.
 Please remain aware of your surroundings as you tour.
 In particular, pay close attention to small children.

-Accessible from parking lot #1, at Hillsborough River State Park, this center houses over 100 artifacts on display that were found at the Fort Foster Historic Site.
-Exhibits offer an understanding of both sides of the conflict between the Seminole nation and the US military.
-The center is open daily, from 8 a.m. - 5 p.m.
+Accessible from parking lot 1, at Hillsborough River State Park, this center displays over 100 artifacts that were found at the Fort Foster Historic Site.
+Exhibits offer an understanding of both sides of the conflict between the Seminole nation and the U.S. military.
+The center is open daily from 8 a.m. to 5 p.m.